 Leeds Grand Theatre

 by Matt Callard

 It is a decade old now, David Nixon’s ethereal, wordless ballet adaptation of the play that inspired Puccini’s famous oriental opera.
-But the production’s simple, delicate beauty remains undiminished; improved even perhaps, by subtle embellishments and a cast honed to near perfection.
+But the production’s simple, delicate beauty remains undiminished.
+Improved even perhaps, by subtle embellishments and a cast honed to near perfection.

-Keiko Amemori in the title role might lack some of Butterfly’s required youth, but she still delivers the right blend of innocence, joy and, later, crucially, shame and betrayal.
+Keiko Amemori in the title role might lack some of Butterfly’s required youth.
+But she still delivers the right blend of innocence, joy and, later, crucially, shame and betrayal.
 Her courtship dance with the American navy cadet, Pinkerton, remains a thing of exquisite beauty.
-Amemori airborne and feather-light almost throughout, her tender, elongated lines enhanced by some astonishing slow-motion choreography.
-You can see Butterfly’s coyness slowly being peeled away by the cadet’s western brashness.
-Later, when cherry blossoms fall down on a spiraling, lovestruck Butterfly, it’s hard not to melt.
+Amemori airborne and feather-light almost throughout.
+Her tender, elongated lines enhanced by some astonishing slow-motion choreography.
+You can see Butterfly’s coyness slowly peel away as the cadet’s western brashness wins her over.
+Later, when cherry blossoms fall down on a spiralling, love-struck Butterfly, it’s hard not to melt.

-I’m still uneasy about the morality at work in the play, but much of the ballet’s long-lasting appeal relies on the simple storytelling and the bold, primary ritual of courtship, love, loss, revenge.
+I’m still uneasy about the morality at work in the play.
+But much of the ballet’s long-lasting appeal relies on the simple storytelling and the bold, primary ritual of courtship, love, loss, revenge.
 It’s just I’d rather the revenge was a slap to the spineless Pinkerton’s mush rather than a dignity-restoring spot of seppuku.
-Whatever the morals, Madame Butterfly is ballet for everybody – accessible, understandable and, ultimately, wonderful.
+Whatever the morals, Madame Butterfly is ballet for everybody.
+Accessible, understandable and, ultimately, wonderful.

 All pictures: Linda Rich